A priori bounds and degeneration of Herman rings with bounded type rotation number: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Dzmitry Dudko for suggesting this problem and for his relentless support and invaluable advice.
 I would also like to thank Mikhail Lyubich for helpful advice, and Araceli Bonifant and John Milnor for illuminating discussion on their work in \cite{BBM} with Xavier Buff.
-This project has been partially supported by the NSF grant DMS 2055532 and by Simons Foundation International, LTD.
+This project has been partially supported by the NSF grant DMS 2055532 and by Simons Foundation International, LTD. The results of this paper also appear in the PhD thesis \cite{LimThesis}.